angrybacon/doomsday-wiki/markdown/chapters/02-ddft/07-winning-without-doomsday.md

 :card[Narset, Parter of Veils].
 You can pick the best combo engine for the situation and dodge the potential chokepoint that is the card Doomsday.

-There are 3 main categories of non-Doosmday wins and we will explore each of them.
-Winning without Doomsday is arguably less complicated than winning with Doomsday, although it's often easier to assmeble a hand that wins with Doomsday.
+There are 3 main categories of non-Doomsday wins and we will explore each of them.
+Winning without Doomsday is arguably less complicated than winning with Doomsday, although it's often easier to assemble a hand that wins with Doomsday.
-If you've played other storm, most of this should be familiar to you, since 99% of lines to win without Doomsday involve a spell with the Storm keyword.
+If you've played other storm, most of this should be familiar to you, since 99% of lines to win without Doomsday involve a spell with the _Storm_ keyword.

 ## Empty the Warrens